 - Speaking: 3 sections.
 Lasts for 12-15 minutes.

-Your exam results are scored from 1 to 9 in 0.5 increments.
+Your exam results are scored from 1 to 9 in 0.5 increments, called Band.
 See the table below for IELTS score comparison with other English exams.

 Before the exam starts, you get a small plastic bag to put your personal belongings in (your phone, watch and so forth).
 Each student is seated individually at a small table.
 At the beginning of each exam part you are given instructions in your native language and you are free to ask questions.